Analysis | Revisiting Trump’s acceptance speech from the Republican convention, four years later

 That latter figure fell to about 36 million last year.
 The promised infrastructure improvements, though, failed to materialize.

-After a brief riff on foreign policy, rattling off a number of Fox-News-friendly accusations against Obama and Clinton (including a pointed mention of the 2012 attack on the consulate in Benghazi, Libya), he pivoted to his proposals.
+After a brief riff on foreign policy, rattling off a number of Fox News-friendly accusations against Obama and Clinton (including a pointed mention of the 2012 attack on the U.S. Consulate in Benghazi, Libya), he pivoted to his proposals.

 “The problems we face now — poverty and violence at home, war and destruction abroad — will last only as long as we continue relying on the same politicians who created them in the first place,” Trump said.
 “A change in leadership is required to get a change in outcomes.
-Tonight, I will share with you my plan of action for America.”
+Tonight, I will share with you my plan of action for America.

-“The most important difference between our plan and that of our opponent, is that our plan will put America First,” Trump said.
+“The most important difference between our plan and that of our opponent is that our plan will put America first,” Trump said.
 “Americanism, not globalism, will be our credo.”

 That included an overhaul of trade policy.
 Voters who supported Sen. Bernie Sanders (I-Vt.) would “join our movement,” Trump predicted, “because we will fix his biggest single issue: trade deals that strip our country of our jobs and strip us of our wealth as a country.”

-Sanders voters overwhelmingly voted for Clinton.
+Sanders supporters overwhelmingly voted for Clinton.
 Beyond killing the Trans-Pacific Partnership, Trump’s main trade achievement was replacing the North American Free Trade Agreement (NAFTA) with the U.S.-Canada-Mexico Agreement — which is mostly just an update to NAFTA.

 Some of the most jarring comments from Trump’s speech center on race.

-“The irresponsible rhetoric of our president, who has used the pulpit of the presidency to divide us by race and color, has made America a more dangerous environment for everyone than frankly I have ever seen and anybody in this room has ever watched or seen,” Trump said.
+“The irresponsible rhetoric of our president, who has used the pulpit of the presidency to divide us by race and color, has made America a more dangerous environment for everyone than, frankly, I have ever seen and anybody in this room has ever watched or seen,” Trump said.

 Obama’s administration had “failed America’s inner cities,” he said, using his preferred shorthand for black Americans.